The Vanishing Half: Themes

+Bennett's novel also delves into the complexities of racial passing.
+In many novels, like Nella Larsen's Passing, passing is displayed through a primarily negative lens.
+Bennett's novel explores passing through the character of Stella who does not regret her decision to pass and despite what it's cost her, chooses it again at the end of the novel.
+Bennett's novel conveys the many reasons why people chose to pass in a Jim Crow society.
+Many people simply wanted to escape the painful realities of racial degradation and prejudices.
+Stella's decision to pass causes emotional turmoil for her, but it also allows her to escape her hometown where she is virtually stagnant and unable to pursue her dreams.

 Reception

 The novel debuted at number one on The New York Times fiction best-seller list for the week ending June 6, 2020.
 As of the week ending April 24, 2021, the novel has spent 42 weeks on the list.

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, indicated that the novel received a cumulative "Rave" rating based on 38 reviews, with only one "mixed" review.
 Publishers Weekly wrote, "Bennett renders her characters and their struggles with great compassion, and explores the complicated state of mind that Stella finds herself in while passing as white."
 In its starred review, Kirkus Reviews wrote, "The scene in which Stella adopts her white persona is a tour de force of doubling and confusion."
 The Washington Post called The Vanishing Half a "fierce examination of contemporary passing and the price so many pay for a new identity".
 The New York Times wrote, "Bennett balances the literary demands of dynamic characterisation with the historical and social realities of her subject matter."

+In a mixed review for The New York Times, Ayana Mathis wrote, "The novel fails to imagine meaningful story lines or compelling links between the young women and their mothers' burdens.
+As a result, their sections struggle to find momentum and weight."

-It was selected for the New York Times Book Review's "10 Best Books of 2020" list.
+It was selected for The New York Times Book Review's "10 Best Books of 2020" list.
+Former United States President Barack Obama included the novel on his list of favourite books of 2020.